linera-io/linera-protocol/README.md

 # Create configuration files for 4 validators with 4 shards each.
 # * Private server states are stored in `server*.json`.
-# * `committee.json` is the public description of the FastPay committee.
+# * `committee.json` is the public description of the Linera committee.
 ./server generate --validators ../../configuration/validator_{1,2,3,4}.toml --committee committee.json

 # Create configuration files for 10 user chains.